FranciscoCasado/this-is-me/en/_posts/2021-05-24-muebles-de-emergencia.md

 Absurdly inexpensive furniture, entertaining weekends and conversation starters for friends that come to my home.

 Also, I avoid buying retail furniture: the quality of the ones that I can afford is awful.
 The more expensive ones are not worth the price.
-There many talented woodworkers in Chile, making excellent pieces, buy I definitely cannot afford them :pensive:
+There are many talented woodworkers in Chile making excellent pieces, but I definitely cannot afford them :pensive:

 ![librero]({{ '/' | relative_url }}assets/img/muebles.png)